Pizzuti92/MG-MAMPOSSt/paper.md

 \frac{\text{d}\Phi}{\text{d}r}=\frac{G}{r^2}\left[M(r,\bold{\theta}_{DM})+f(r,\bold{\theta}_{DM},\bold{\theta}_\text{MG})\right] .
 \end{equation}
 In the above equation, $M(r,\bold{\theta}_{DM})$ is the total mass profile at radius $r$, as a function of the parameter vector $\bold{\theta}_{DM}$, while $f(r,\bold{\theta}_{DM},\bold{\theta}_\text{MG})$ is the contribution of the fifth force, which depends on the parametrisation of the mass density and on the parameters defining the modified gravity models $\bold{\theta}_\text{MG}$.
 Both families are characterized by two free parameters determining the action of the fifth force, which can be constrained with \textsc{MG-MAMPOSSt}.
 For a detailed exposition of these models and the associated equations we refer to our main paper [@Pizzuti2021], as well as to the original papers where the models were  first introduced (@Kobayashi:2014ida, @Crisostomi:2017lbg, @Dima:2017pwp).
+For recent constraints on DHOST models see e.g. @Saltas22, @Laudato22.

 As shown in [@Pizzuti2021], internal kinematics alone is generally not enough to provide stringent bounds on the modified gravity parameters, due to the strong degeneracy between model parameters.
 For this reason, \textsc{MG-MAMPOSSt} gives the possibility to include a simulated lensing information to your kinematics analysis in modified gravity, a feature which is particularly useful for forecasting the constraining power of the method in view of upcoming imaging and spectroscopic surveys such as Euclid or LSST.